avinor/tau/README.md

 }
 ```

+It is now configured to execute hook and set environment variables for all executions in same folder.
+Any new configuration files in same folder will execute same hook.

 ## Remote state

 See documentation on how to handle [single](./docs/single_backend.md) and [multiple backends](./docs/multiple_backends.md).

 ## Configuration

 Any files named `.hcl` or `.tau` are read, where each file is one deployment of module.
-Following the how to use above this would be complete example code.
+Based on the example in "How it works" section above it could end up like this:

 ```terraform
 // One or many hooks that can trigger on prepare or finish